MSE News

-People going through the menopause in England will be able to access cheaper HRT prescriptions from 1 April with a new 'season ticket'.
+People going through the menopause in England can now access cheaper HRT prescriptions as of Saturday 1 April with a new 'season ticket'.
 This could save hundreds of thousands of people £100s in prescription charges each year, according to the Government.
 Here's what you need to know.

 Many who are experiencing the menopause take medication known as hormone replacement therapy (HRT) each month to help with their symptoms.
 How much this costs depends on the medication taken and how frequently - but for some on a monthly prescription of two items, this could cost more than £200 a year.

-However, from 1 April, people who need HRT due to the menopause will instead be able to buy a prescription 'season ticket' - known as a prescription prepayment certificate (PPC) - which will last for 12 months and cost £19.30, the equivalent of two individual prescription charges.
+However, as of Saturday 1 April, people who need HRT due to the menopause can instead buy a prescription 'season ticket' - known as a prescription prepayment certificate (PPC) - which lasts for 12 months and costs £19.30, the equivalent of two individual prescription charges.

 See our Cheap and free prescriptions guide to find out how you can save.
 Prescriptions remain free of charge for those residing in Northern Ireland, Scotland and Wales.